EasyPost/easypost-csharp/README.md

 cassette.

-**Making Changes:** If you make an addition to this project, the request/response will get recorded automatically for you if a `_vcr.SetUpTest("testName");` is included on the test function.
+**Making Changes:** If you make an addition to this project, the request/response will get recorded automatically for you if `UseVCR("testName");` is included on the test function.
 When making changes to this project, you'll need to re-record the associated cassette to force a new live API call for that test which will then record the request/response used on the next run.